Detailed Information on Application Requirements for RTW

 Your application will be reviewed by faculty members in the Rhetoric and the Teaching of Writing program.
 A successful application contains the following:

-This is a succinct statement explaining your interest in RTW, and your possible career aspirations.
+This is a succinct letter explaining your interest in RTW, and your possible career aspirations.

 - A clearly focused introduction that provides an overview of your reasons for applying to the RTW program.
 Reasons might include but are not limited to: